Motorcycle taxi: India

 In Goa, India, motorcycle taxis are required to be licensed.
 Driven by men called pilots, they are much cheaper than other taxis, although a passenger can only carry a backpack as luggage.
 In some parts of the state, motorcycle drivers are legally required to wear helmets, but any passengers riding pillion are not.
 Motorcycle taxis can usually be identified by their distinctive yellow and black colours.
 There is a practice to fix the fare in advance, and trips are not metered.

-In last few years, a few companies such as Rapido, Uber and Ola have come up in multiple cities in India providing bike taxi services.
+In last few years, a few companies such as Rapido, Uber Moto and Ola Bike Taxi have come up in multiple cities in India providing bike taxi services.
 With the Central Government's rule of allowing two-wheelers as legal and commercial vehicles and 8 states already legalized the same, it has become easier for the companies to design a working framework to provide easy and comfortable commute to the people.

 Indonesia

-Motorcycle taxis are a very common form of unlicensed transport in Indonesia, where they are known as ojek.
-Ojek can be found in most areas of the country, from towns where traffic jams commonly hinder other forms of transport, to rural areas inaccessible by four-wheeled vehicles.
+Gojek Motorcycle taxis, a variation of Ojek, the unlicensed transport in Indonesia found in most areas of the country, is a licensed last-mile ride hailing motor taxi in Indonesia where traffic jams commonly hinder other forms of transport, to rural areas inaccessible by four-wheeled vehicles.
 Because of the traffic, ojek are often the fastest form of transport, especially in big urban areas such as Jakarta, Surabaya, or Medan.
 Many people choose them over taxicabs, which are safer, but slower and more expensive.
+Other ride hailing apps are the Grab which along with Gojek dominates the market, other ride-hailing apps like InDrive and Maxim also exist.

 Many ojek drivers either own their vehicles or are buying them on credit, although in some areas, stolen motorcycles are common.
 The widespread availability of cheap, domestic motorcycles made by Honda, Yamaha, and Suzuki, and even cheaper ones imported from China, as well as credit schemes with which to purchase these, have resulted in the rapid growth of ojek.
 The ease with which driver's licences can be obtained has also been a contributing factor.

 Before the trip begins, the passenger usually haggles with the driver over the fare, which generally ranges from 5,000 to 10,000 rupiah (about US$0.50 to US$1.00) for short trips, longer trips will be more expensive.
 The fare may be different from one city to another city, as big city ojek will have higher fares than the smaller city ojek.
 Indonesia traffic law requires motorcycle riders and passengers to wear helmets; often on ojek, however, only the driver does so.
 Although the driver will sometimes provide a helmet for the passenger, more often, drivers simply avoid main streets, and the attention of police.

-The name of Gojek is derived from the word ojek.